mauricemanktelow/Prep4Translit/README.md

 These four are available via a drop down list.

 Users can specify their own unicode blocks by entering the values in the language block for transliterion.
 This can be either a set of single code points or a range as in the four standard sets above.

+##### Recommendation to help with checking the inserted text
+From practical experience with the program, due to the complexities of using spaces in mixed directional text, it has been found that on 0.5% of occasions the transliterated text is not correctly separated from the previous text by a space.
+The result of applying the transliteration therefore needs checking for correct insertion of spaces.
+The following recommendations help to make this a quick and simple process.

+It is recommended that the unique style to be added to the text for transliteration should be 1 or2 points larger than the original and coloured red.
+(It can subsequently be changed once checking is complete.)

+The program provides an option to apply unique characters surrounding the transliterated text (these are called delimiters).
+It is recommended that characters such as {} be used.
+They can subsequently be easily removed using find/replace within Microsoft Word.

+If, in use, the success rate is significantly less than that with any particular text please contact support by opening an [issue](https://github.com/mauricemanktelow/Prep4Translit/issues).

 ## Have a question or want to make a contribution